Awnings are either fitted to the roof or wall of a vehicle. Which method is suitable depends on the following three factors:

 If you’re staying somewhere for a short period of time or want to react quickly to a sudden change in weather, you may appreciate the quick action of an automatic awning.
 Don’t forget to factor in the amount of time needed for putting up any accessories, such as a Camp Room:

 Manual: 10-12 mins to put out/pack away

 If you want the ability to set up your awning alone: you’re better off having a self-supported awning (without legs).
-Self-supported awnings are always operated automatically – at the simple click of a button!
-Although possible, it’s far harder to deploy a supported awning - with legs working alone.
+Self-supported awnings are always operated electric – at the simple click of a button!

 The length of time an awning is left open often impacts how people feel about the set-up time.
 So consider how long, roughly, you will leave the awning open: are 12 minutes deploying a manual awning more effort than it’s worth?
 Perhaps an automatic awning that opens in seconds is more suited to your needs.
 That’s not being lazy, it’s being realistic!